 Strategies to Improve Employee Retention

 One4all says, 39% of workers would work harder if they are happy in their current role or organization.
-They don’t receive the job satisfaction they expected in the beginning.
+Certainly, employees won’t work at a place where they aren’t happy.
+At least, not the new generation employees.

 So, what can you do to keep your employees happy and avoid job-hopping?